 Chatbots and conversational agents

-Within the last decade, companies have looked to apply these chatbots and conversational interfaces to a wide range of applications: from customer support and assistant-enabled commerce to new interfaces in automobiles and devices.
-Conversational interfaces reduce the complexity of the interface, provides constant service and support and feels more natural for human interaction.
+Within the last decade, companies have looked to apply these chatbots and conversational interfaces to a wide range of applications: from customer support and assistant-enabled commerce to interfaces in automobiles and devices.
+Conversational interfaces reduce the complexity of the interface, provide constant service and support and feel more natural for human interaction.
 Simply put, people like to talk more than click or swipe.

 Across a wide range of industries, companies and organizations have adopted chatbots and conversational interfaces.
 You can now find machine learning, AI-enabled conversational interfaces within hospitals as medical assistants, providing financial advice, providing educational support, interrupting your website experience to make sure that your needs are satisfied, and even providing automated conversations in game engines to make the environment seem more realistic.